-When the mud hits the fan we move from our current leadership style into crisis leadership.
+When the mud hits the fan we move from our current leadership style into crisis leadership and work our way back to our original leadership style as fast as possible.
 This time, it's different.
 The fan continues to spin while the mud continues being slung into it.
 Returning to traditional leadership styles will not serve well enough.

 The Uncertainty Paradox, where the only certainty is uncertainty, rings in my ears louder than ever before.
 Fortunately, every one of us has been living with various levels of uncertainty throughout our lives.
 You have coping strategies, tools and techniques that have got you through.
-And many of those same approaches will help you now.
-However, my aim with this paper is to put those strategies, tools
+And many of those same